annoybot/yule_log/README.md

 # yule_log

-A streaming [ULOG](https://docs.px4.io/main/en/dev_log/ulog_file_format.html) parser written in rust.
+A streaming [ULOG](https://docs.px4.io/main/en/dev_log/ulog_file_format.html) parser written in Rust.

-This parser is designed to be fast and efficient, and to be able to handle large ULOG files without loading them into memory all at once.
+## Features

+- **Memory Efficient:** A stream-oriented design allows `yule_log` handle arbitrarily large files in real time without fully loading them into memory.
+- **Derive API:** Map LoggedData messages directly into your structs using the optional `macros` feature.
+- **Complete coverage:** Supports all ULog message types.
+- **Binary fidelity:** Can parse and re-emit a ULog file byte-for-byte identical to the original.
+- **Safe and robust:** Full Rust type safety with comprehensive error handling.

 ## 🌟Derive API

-This feature provides a serde-like experience, allowing ULOG data to be mapped directly into your own structs.
+The `macros` feature provides a serde-like experience, allowing ULOG data to be mapped directly into your own structs.

-💡 No need to manually track subscription names, msg_ids, or field indices, the macros handle all of that for you automatically.
+With this feature, there is no need to manually track subscription names, msg_ids, or field indices, the macros handle all of that for you automatically.
 The stream-oriented nature of the underlying parser is fully preserved.

 ### User guide